MuchiriKinyua/iris-project/README.md

 I will build a model that can accurately classify Iris flowers into their three known species (Iris Setosa, Iris Versicolor, Iris Virginica) based on the provided measurements.
 This will involve learning the patterns i.e The model needs to identify the relationships between the flower measurements (sepal and petal dimensions) and the corresponding species.
 ### Evaluation:
 A key aspect of evaluation will be to compare the classification accuracy achieved using PCA.
 This will help me understand if dimensionality reduction through PCA benefits the model performance in this specific case.
-## 2. Importing Libraries And Necessary dependencies
+## 2. Importing Libraries And Warnings
 import pickle </br>
 import warnings </br>
 import numpy as np </br>